billkarsh/SpikeGLX/Markdown/UserManual.md

 the current gate/trigger indices and the current file writing efficiency, which is a key readout of system stability.

-### Ethernet Performance
+### Acquisition Performance

-The Xilinx board used with the Imec system has a 1GB FIFO buffer that can hold ~50 seconds of probe data waiting to be pulled into the PC over Ethernet.
+The Imec hardware buffers ~10 seconds of data per probe.
 A fast running loop in SpikeGLX requests packets of probe data and marshalls them into the central stream.
-Every 5 seconds we read how full the Xilinx buffer is.
-If it is more than 5% full we make a report in the console log like this:
+Every 5 seconds we read how full the hardware buffer is.
+If it is more than 5% full we make a report in the console log like
+this:

 ```
 IMEC FIFOQFill% 10.20, loop ms <1.7> peak 8.55